AITutor-EvalKit: Exploring the Capabilities of AI Tutors: System and Demonstration Description

 \subsubsection{LLM-as-a-Judge Evaluation}

 This component provides functionality for evaluation using LLMs-as-judges.
 Following \citet{maurya-etal-2025-unifying}, we have selected {\tt Prometheus2}~\cite{kim-etal-2024-prometheus} as the primary open-source LLM.
 However, the implementation of this module is flexible enough to support the family of {\tt Llama} and other open-source causal LLMs for evaluation.
 Additionally, we have included an option to evaluate using the closed-source OpenAI {\tt GPT-5} model, although the implementation supports any model from the GPT family.
 Users must provide their OpenAI API key to run evaluations.
+We selected the above two models considering their open- and closed-source nature, as well as their human-like performance on public benchmarks~\cite{kim-etal-2024-prometheus}.
+However, the codebase is flexible enough to require only minimal adaptation to support other LLMs.